grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/04 SAML SSO.md

 >   This is limited to the owner and the users created in advance via invitation with username/password.
 > - SAML SSO:<br/>
 >   All new users should be solely created via SAML SSO provisioning.
+>
+> 💡 __What is SAML SSO provisioning?__
+> SAML SSO provisioning is the first time a user signs in to k6 Cloud web app via SAML SSO from their IdP dashboard.
+This process causes the user to be created, joined to its organization and assigned to the default project(s).
+After this process the user can use IdP- and SP-initiated SAML SSO.

 ## Supported IdPs